The Incomparable B&H Filmo

 camera that made B&H an industry leader were also working on the Filmo.

-The innovative features that would be added over the years both external
+The innovative features that would be added over the years, both external

-and internal are the result of this cinematic engineering
+and internal, are the result of this cinematic engineering

 The 16mm Filmo actually

-Eyemo by a couple of years.
+pre-dated the infamous B&H 35mm Eyemo by a couple of years.
 Many years later, in 1979, Cinema Products

 would release their super sophisticated GSMO 16mm camera.
 A model that president